WebWallen/WebWallen/README.md

-Don't let the lack of green squares fool you.
-As seen in the pinned projects, I code a LOT.

-I'm a dog lover + polymath who designs and develops delightful websites (fast).

-Currently accepting web design clients and dream job offers.
+Freelance web designer specializing in websites for service businesses and providers.

+Skills include: SEO, copywriting, content marketing, community outreach, and responsive web design.

-See what I can do for you at www.DanielWallen.dev
+See what I can do for your start-up or service business at the following link... www.DanielWallen.dev